microsoft/terminal/doc/specs/Proto extensions-spec.md

 if we should only allow creation of new colour schemes for now and ignore requests to modify existing colour schemes.

-### Location(s) of the json files
+### Creation and location(s) of the json files

+#### For apps installed through Microsoft store (or similar)

+For apps that are installed through something like the Microsoft Store, they should add their json file(s) to an app extension.
+During our profile generation, we will probe the OS for app extensions of this type that it knows about and obtain the json files.

+#### For apps installed 'traditionally' and third parties/independent users

 For apps that are installed 'traditionally', their installer could simply add a json file to a specific local folder (specified by us) that we will look through every time we generate profiles.
-This is also where users can add their own json files for Terminal to generate profiles from.
+This is also where independent users will add their own json files for Terminal to generate/modify profiles.

-For apps that are installed through something like the Microsoft Store, they should add their json stub(s) to an app extension.
-We will then obtain them during profile generation.

 ## UI/UX Design